 The breadth of the project types and scales, is evidence of our ability to tackle diverse projects and places with a clear vision specific to each.
 Over the years, we have worked on a variety of types of projects including academic and cultural institutions, commercial buildings, mixed-use projects, single and multi-family residential as well as planning projects.
 With a global architectural background, both Hays and Ewing have lived and worked in Europe, Asia as well as the United States.
 Both have worked on award winning projects with Cesar Pelli, Renzo Piano and more recently as partners with William McDonough.
-Currently, our studio has projects underway in Virginia, North Carolina, Maryland and Arizona.
+Currently, our architecture firm has projects underway in Virginia, North Carolina, Maryland and Arizona.

 Hays + Ewing Architects and Planners has been at the forefront of the green design movement with thirty years of collective experience in the field.
 Hays and Ewing have worked on numerous projects that have been recognized for their excellence in sustainable design and commitment to ecological principles.
 The Adam Joseph Lewis Center for Environmental Studies at Oberlin College was named one of the Top Ten Green Projects in 2002 from the AIA Committee on the Environment.
 The Herman Miller “Greenhouse” Factory and Offices and 901 Cherry for GAP, Inc. both won a joint award from Architectural Record and Business Week’s “Good Design is Good Business” award.
 The Woolen Mills House has been published widely and featured on the cover of Good, Green Homes.